 1. Introduction: the new scenario for the Renovation Bonus

-2025 promises to be a turning point for the Italian construction sector.
-In line with European directives on sustainability and energy saving, the government has decided to revamp the famous Renovation Bonus.
-But don’t worry!
-Even though there will be some changes, there will still be plenty of opportunities to renovate and enhance the value of our real estate assets.
+2026 promises to be a turning point for the Italian construction sector.
+The government, in line with European directives on sustainability and energy efficiency, has decided to restructure the famous Renovation Bonus.
+But fear not!
+Even though there will be changes, the opportunities to renovate and enhance our real estate assets will remain numerous.

-The Renovation Bonus has been the flagship of building incentive policies in Italy for years.
-Introduced to stimulate the improvement of our often outdated building stock, it has enabled millions of Italians to renovate their homes while benefiting from significant tax breaks.
-But how will this scenario change in 2025?
+The Renovation Bonus has been the flagship of Italy’s building incentive policies for years.
+Introduced to encourage improvements to our often dated building stock, it has allowed millions of Italians to renovate their homes while benefiting from significant tax breaks.
+But how will this scenario change in 2026?

 Get ready for some significant changes!
-From January 1, 2025, the Renovation Bonus landscape will undergo a major transformation.
-Here are the key points you need to know:
+Starting January 1, 2026, the Renovation Bonus landscape will undergo a major transformation.
+Here are the key points you absolutely need to know:

 2.1 Reduction in the deduction percentage